DisnakeDev/disnake/changelog/README.rst

-This directory contains "newsfragments" which are short files that contain a small **ReST**-formatted text that will be added to the next changelog.
+This directory contains "news fragments" which are short files that contain a small **ReST**-formatted text that will be added to the next changelog.

 The changelog will be read by **users**, so this description should be aimed at users